dhaneshbb/autocsv-profiler-suite/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## License & Disclaimer

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+**Important Notice:** This software is provided "as is" without warranty of any kind.
+Users are responsible for:
+- Installing and maintaining conda environments
+- Ensuring license compliance of all dependencies
+- Data accuracy and analysis interpretation
+- Backup and security of processed data

+See [NOTICE](NOTICE) file for complete third-party license information.

 ## Support

-- Create an [issue](https://github.com/dhaneshbb/AutoCSV-Profiler-Suite/issues) for bug reports
+- Create an [issue](https://github.com/dhaneshbb/autocsv-profiler-suite/issues) for bug reports
-- Check [troubleshooting guide](docs/docs/Source%20Suite%20Guide.md) for common problems
+- Check [troubleshooting guide](docs/Source-Suite-Guide.md#troubleshooting) for common problems
 - Review [changelog](CHANGELOG.md) for recent updates

 ## Version